matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - After the homeservers sends a timeout future or action future, the associated timer and tokens is canceled/deleted.

-So for each `future_group_id`, the homeserver will at most send one timeline event.
+So for each `parent_future_id`, the homeserver will at most send one timeline event.

 - No timeline event will be send in case all of the timeout futures in a future group are cancelled via `/_matrix/client/v1/future/{cancel_token}`.
 - Otherwise one of the timeout or action futures will be send.

-Its particularly important to **rate limit** the `POST /_matrix/client/v1/future/{future_token}`endpoint.
-Otherwise, a malicious party can try to find a correct token by randomly sending requests to this endpoint.
+### Delegating futures

+It is useful for external services to also interact with futures.
+If a client disconnects an external service can be the best source to activate the Future/"last will".

+This is not covered in this MSC but could be realized with scoped access tokens.
+A scoped token for only the `update_future` endpoint and a subset of `future_id`s would be used.

+An SFU for instance, that tracks the current client connection state, could be sent a request from the client that it needs to call every X hours while a user is connected and a request it has to call once the user disconnects (using a `{"action": "refresh}` and a `{"action": "send"}` `future_update` request.).
+This way the SFU can be used as the source of truth for the call member room state even if the client gets closed or looses connection and without knowing anything about the Matrix call.

+### Batch sending

 Timed messages, tea timers, reminders or ephemeral events could be implemented using this where clients send room events with